While hearing aids are the most commonly used solution for people with hearing loss, some people are better served by

-A cochlear implant operates using two main components: an external part that hooks over the ear and a surgically implanted internal part.
+A cochlear implant operates using two main components: An external part that hooks over the ear or that's worn off the ear (on the head), and a surgically implanted internal part.
 The two components are coupled using a powerful magnet.

 The external component of a cochlear implant contains a microphone, a speech processor and a transmitter.
-The microphone and speech processor are housed in a small unit that looks like a behind-the-ear hearing aid.
+The microphone and speech processor are housed in a small unit that looks like a behind-the-ear hearing aid on some models.
+Others are worn on the head.
 A small wire usually links them to the transmitter, which is positioned over the internal part of the device.
 The microphone picks up acoustic sounds and sends it to the speech processor.
 The processor analyzes and digitizes the signal before sending it to the transmitter.
 The transmitter then codes the signals and sends them to the implanted receiver via the magnetic coupling.
+They are either powered by regular or rechargeable batteries that may need replacing.

 The internal part of a cochlear implant includes a receiver, which is located under the skin on the temporal bone, and one or more electrode arrays.
 The receiver collects the signals from the transmitter and converts them to electrical pulses.
 It then dispatches the pulses to the electrodes that have been inserted deeply into the inner ear.
 These electrodes directly stimulate the auditory nerve throughout a portion of the cochlea and the brain then interprets these signals as sound.